Associate Artistic Director

 Mr. Real has conducted Ft.
 Wayne Philharmonic (Indiana), Gwinnett Symphony Orchestra (Georgia), The String Orchestra of Brooklyn, Camerata Antonio Soler (El Escorial, Spain), and Chamber Philharmonic of Catalonia, which awarded him the Conducting Prize.
 He has also worked with the Teresa Carreño Youth Orchestra of Venezuela, part of the world famous EL SISTEMA, assisting Maestro Eduardo Marturet.

 Dedicated to outreach, Mr. Real has worked with many organizations to bring music to youth, including Teaching Miami with Love and the Boys & Girls Club.
 He implemented an education program in Miami Dade Public Schools where he read alongside students about the orchestra before presenting a concert.
 He has also worked with youth ensembles such as Miami Dade’s Superintendent’s Honors Orchestra, Greater Miami Youth Symphony, and SIMANOF Orchestra Foundation.
 With MISO, he gave pre-concert talks and led Family Tours, giving audience members a behind the scenes look that enhances the concert going experience.
 In 2016, he was awarded a Certificate of Recognition by the Mayor of Doral for his contributions to the arts and cultural life in Miami.

 Since moving to Minneapolis, Mr. Real participated in the Twin Cities Baroque Instrumental Program and was named a recipient of the Metropolitan Regional Arts Council Next Step Fund.
 Future projects include mounting a baroque opera production in the Twin Cities.
-In the fall of 2018, Mr. Real began working as Associate Artistic Director of the Bach Society of Minnesota.
+In the fall of 2018, Mr. Real was appointed Associate Artistic Director of the Bach Society of Minnesota.